Nicklas Helenius

-Nicklas Helenius Jensen (born 8 May 1991) is a Danish professional footballer who plays as a forward for AaB.
+Nicklas Helenius Jensen (born 8 May 1991) is a Danish professional footballer who plays as a forward for Danish 1st Division club AaB.

 Club career

 Aalborg BK

 Helenius joined the Aalborg BK youth squad at the age of 13 and received his first contract while in the U19 squad.
 In the 2009–10 season, he became the top goalscorer of the Aalborg BK under-19 squad in the Danish under-19 league with 22 goals.
 This was enough for him to finish second on the overall goal scorer list, only beaten by Brent McGrath who scored 29 goals for Brøndby IF.

 After the 2009–10 season, he made his professional football debut for Aalborg BK on 16 May 2010 against HB Køge.
 Helenius scored his first goal for Aalborg BK in the Danish Superliga on 10 September 2010 against AC Horsens and got his first breakthrough in the AaB lineup after scoring a total of four goals in four consecutive league games and one goal in the Danish Cup in October and November 2010.

 Following the 2012–13 season, he was selected as player of the season in the Danish Superliga on the UEFA website.

 A popular chant amongst the AaB supporters was "vi elsker vold og kokain – og Nicklas Helenius", directly translated to "we love violence and cocaine – and Nicklas Helenius", as a sarcastic reference to the hooligan culture.
 The chant was based on the tune Eviva Espana.